A construction of derived equivalent pairs of symmetric algebras: Technical necessities for triangulated categories

 \section{Technical necessities for triangulated categories}

 We start by reviewing some properties of (algbebraic) triangulated categories and prove a lemma that will be essential in the proof of our main result.
 We let $(\mathcal{T},\Sigma)$ be a triangulated category with suspension functor $\Sigma$.
 Recall that $\mathcal{T}$ is said to be {\it algebraic} if it is triangle equivalent to the stable category of an exact Frobenius category $(\mathcal{B},S)$, as described in Happel's book \cite{TCRTA} for instance.
 Following Happel's notation, $\mathcal{B}$ denotes an extension closed full subcategory of an abelian category, and $S$ denotes the set of short exact sequences (in this abelian category) all of whose terms belong to $\mathcal{B}$.
 That $(\mathcal{B},S)$ is Frobenius means that $\mathcal{B}$ has enough $S$-projectives and enough $S$-injectives and that these objects coincide.
-The (injective) stable category of $(\mathcal{B},S)$, obtained by factoring out the morphisms in $\mathcal{B}$ that factor through an injective, will be denoted $\ul{\mathcal{B}}$.
-The suspension $\Sigma$ is then given by the cosyzygy functor $\Omega^{-1}$.
+The (injective) stable category of $(\mathcal{B},S)$, obtained by factoring out the morphisms in $\mathcal{B}$ that factor through an injective, will be denoted $\ul{\mathcal{B}}$, and we write $\ul{f} \in \uB(X,Y)$ for the image of a morphism $f \in \B(X,Y)$.
+In particular, whenever we specify a morphism $\ul{f}$ of $\uB$, we are implicitly choosing a representative morphism $f$ of $\B$.
+The suspension functor $\Sigma$ of $\uB$ is given by the cosyzygy functor $\Omega^{-1}$.
 Note that its definition requires us to fix sequences $\ses{X}{I(X)}{\Omega^{-1}X}{\mu_X}{\pi_X}$ for each object $X$ of $\mathcal{B}$, although these choices do not affect the isomorphism type of $\Sigma$.
 Furthermore, Happel shows that these choices can be made to guarantee that $\Sigma = \Omega^{-1}$ is an automorphism of $\ul{\mathcal{B}}$, under the assumption that there exist bijections between the isomorphism classes in $\ul{\mathcal{B}}$ of $X$ and $\Omega^{-1}X$ for any $X \in \mathcal{B}$.
-The latter assumption will clearly be satisfied inside a basic category (i.e., where each isomorphism class consists of one object), and so by passing to the basic category of $\ul{\mathcal{B}}$, if necessary, we may assume that $\Sigma = \Omega^{-1}$ is an automorphism of $\ul{\mathcal{B}}$.
+The latter assumption will clearly be satisfied inside a basic category (i.e., where each isomorphism class consists of one object), and so by passing to a skeleton of $\ul{\mathcal{B}}$, if necessary, we may assume that $\Sigma = \Omega^{-1}$ is an automorphism of $\ul{\mathcal{B}}$.
 We do not need this right away, but it is important for our applications in the next section.

 Recall that the standard triangles in $\ul{\mathcal{B}}$ are defined by completing a morphism $u : X \rightarrow Y$ in $\mathcal{B}$ via a pushout diagram in $\mathcal{B}$ as shown below.